 Many retirement homes offer short stays or trial stays, and this is an ideal way to introduce yourself to the residence.
 If you are not able to book a short stay, there are other things you can do to acclimatize yourself and your family to the move.

 Before the move-in day, take one final visit to the home, with your loved one.

-Before the move-in day, one final visit to the home is essential.
-It is a great way to introduce your elder to the new space, which will alleviate much of the stress once they are moved in.
-They can also meet other residents, check out their lifestyle, and even forge early friendships.
-It’s also a great idea to meet key members of staff so that they can assist with the actual move-in day and have a better idea of who your elder is before they even officially arrive.
+This is a great way to get fully introduced to the new space or to make further adjustments ahead of the move.
+You need to take as many steps as needed, to alleviate much of the stress of moving.
+The senior family member can meet other residents, check out their lifestyle, and even forge early friendships.
+It’s also a great idea to meet as many key members of staff as possible, so they can assist with the actual move-in day and have a better idea of who the new resident is before they officially arrive.

 Some retirement homes offer transition management services to new residents, in which there will be one or two persons on staff whose job it is to facilitate an easy entrance into the home.
-Research whether or not your home offers this service, and if so, what this entails, exactly.
+Find out whether or not your home offers this service, and if so, what this entails, exactly.

 During a preliminary trip to the home, examine the room your elder will be staying in.
 Take measurements of each room, and plan what pieces of furniture will go where.
 This will help immensely when packing for the move.
 Also, take stock of what appliances and services are provided.
 Will you need to pack a toaster?
 Is there a phone provided in the room?
 These questions will all help make for easier packing, and an easier move.